 This feature works in conjunction with BedTime, which brings a streamlined functionality between your iPhone and Apple Watch.
 It works by helping you get into bed at a decent time, as well as waking you at an optimal time in the morning.

-Overall, sleep tracking on any Apple Watch is pretty basic, but because of this, it’s accurate.
+Overall, sleep tracking on any Apple Watch is pretty basic, but it can give you a good idea about your sleep time and sleep quality.
 Tested against Fitbit, it offers the same reliability level, even if it doesn’t come with as much detail as its rivals.

 Check out our Apple Watch comparison article, here.

 The data is somewhat oversimplified compared to brands known for excellent sleep tracking, like Garmin or Fitbit.
 So, if you’d like rich insights, you’ll need to download a third-party app.

 The Apple Watch is extremely comfortable to wear, even in bed.
 It’s a little larger and heavier than the Fitbit Sense (which we’ll cover next), but this doesn’t seem to impact its comfort on the wrist.
 It’s recommended you use a silicone band if you intend to wear this through the night.